TheSkyentist/GELATO/README.md

 The "ExampleParameters.json" file in the Example directory gives a good example of how to take advantage of these features.
 This is not mean to represent a physically accurate sample, but to give an idea of all of the features of the code.
 It consists of four groups:

 1. Name: AGN.
 Here we might put our AGN lines which in this case we want to share redshifts but we don't want to share dispersions.
 It has a list of species:
-   1. Name: SII.
+   1. Name: [SII].
 These features will share the same velocity dispersion and redshift.
 There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6716.44 and its flux is left free.
       * A line with a rest wavelength of 6730.82 and its flux is left free.
 This means the line fluxes are completely independent.
-   2. Name: NII.
+   2. Name: [NII].
 These features will share the same velocity dispersion and redshift.
 These have been flagged with a 2, or in binary 10.
 This corresponds to an "Outflow" component.
 This additional component will be placed the group named "Outflow".
 It is made out of two lines.
       * A line with a rest wavelength of 6583.45 and a relative flux of 1.
       * A line with a rest wavelength of 6548.05 and a relative flux of 0.34.
 This means this line will always have 0.34/1 times the flux of the first line.
-   3. OIII.
+   3. Name: [OIII].
 These features will share the same velocity dispersion and redshift.
 These have been flagged with a 2, or in binary 10.
 This corresponds to an "Outflow" component.
 This additional component will be placed the group named "Outflow".
 It is made out of three lines.
       * A line with a rest wavelength of 5006.84 and a relative flux of 1.
       * A line with a rest wavelength of 4958.91 and a relative flux of 0.35.
 This means this line will always have 0.35/1 times the flux of the first line.
       * A line with a rest wavelength of 4363.21 and its flux is left free.
 2. Name: SF.
 Here these features are set to share redshifts and dispersions.
 It has a list of species:
-   1. Name: OI.
+   1. Name: [OI].
 There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6300.3 and a relative flux of 3.
       * A line with a rest wavelength of 6463.78 and a relative flux of 1.
 This means this line will always have 1/3 times the flux of the first line.
-   2. Name: OII.
+   2. Name: [OII].
 A singlet line with no flags, so the list is empty.
       * A line with a rest wavelength of 3727.43 and its flux is left free.
 3. Name: Balmer.
 Here these features will not share redshifts and dispersions.
 It has a list of species:
    1. HI.
 These features will share the same velocity dispersion and redshift.
 These have been flagged with a 1, which corresponds to a "Broad" component.
 This additional component will be placed the group named "Balmer".
 It is made out of one line.